 When the local Montpelier newspaper called The Bridge, which Singer has been a writer for many years, asked her in October if she had any ghost stories, she quickly put two and two together.
 What she didn’t expect was for the story to be so compelling and so rich.
 The more research she did, the more she wanted to do.
 She was also able to finally answer the murky question of where Anna is actually buried.

-For her full story and the tragic story of the real Anna, click on the website to The Bridge.
+For her full story and the tragic story of the real Anna, view the full article from The Bridge.